aws/aws-cdk-go/awscdkkinesisfirehosealpha/README.md

 ```

 See: [Data Transformation](https://docs.aws.amazon.com/firehose/latest/dev/data-transformation.html)
-in the *Kinesis Data Firehose Developer Guide*.
+in the *Amazon Data Firehose Developer Guide*.

 ## Specifying an IAM role

 The DeliveryStream class automatically creates IAM service roles with all the minimum
-necessary permissions for Kinesis Data Firehose to access the resources referenced by your
+necessary permissions for Amazon Data Firehose to access the resources referenced by your
 delivery stream.
-One service role is created for the delivery stream that allows Kinesis
+One service role is created for the delivery stream that allows Amazon
 Data Firehose to read from a Kinesis data stream (if one is configured as the delivery
 stream source) and for server-side encryption.
 Note that if the DeliveryStream is created
 without specifying a `source` or `encryptionKey`, this role is not created as it is not needed.

-Another service role is created for each destination, which gives Kinesis Data Firehose write
+Another service role is created for each destination, which gives Amazon Data Firehose write
 access to the destination resource, as well as the ability to invoke data transformers and
 read schemas for record format conversion.
 If you wish, you may specify your own IAM role for
 either the delivery stream or the destination service role, or both.
 It must have the correct
-trust policy (it must allow Kinesis Data Firehose to assume it) or delivery stream creation or
+trust policy (it must allow Amazon Data Firehose to assume it) or delivery stream creation or
 data delivery will fail.
 Other required permissions to destination resources, encryption keys, etc.,
 will be provided automatically.